scalableinternetservices/ucsb_website/_slide_src/13_http2_quic.md

 ## History

-* Google internally announced the SPDY protcol (Nov 2009).
+* Google internally announced the SPDY protocol (Nov 2009).
 * Google released SPDY in Chrome for (Sept 2010).
 * Google deployed SPDY on all their servers (Jan 2011).
 * Twitter deployed SPDY on its servers (March 2012).